 Best Practice in E-commerce business

 Find sellers of your product.
-You could buy from a local producer or from wholesale websites online.
+You could buy from a local producer or wholesale websites online.
 If you want to make maximum profit, you want to buy your product for as cheap as possible (without compromising on the quality) so do extensive research on this part.

 Find a website you want to sell on.